wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image132](./images/media/image132.png)

     As you can see, the Liberty server is running and listens on port **9080** and **9443**.
 You can also see that it complains about the **missing include file application-config.xml**.
-You will fix this later.
+You fix this later.

 2. Verify that the server is accessible via HTTPs.
 Switch to the browser and access the web application via the URL **https://localhost:9443**.

-    As before, you will get a warning that your connection is not secure.
+    As before, you get a warning that your connection is not secure.
 Click **Advanced**, scroll down and click **"Accept the Risk and Continue"**.
 Then you should be able to access the application.

     ![image133](./images/media/image133.png)